Homemade Condensed Cream of Chicken Soup

 Instructions

-• Melt butter in saucepan on medium low heat
+• Melt butter in saucepan on medium low heat; sprinkle in flour and whisk

 • Taste for salt and pepper; add garlic powder (optional)